fbohz/fbohz.github.io/_posts/2020-05-11-react_pattern_apropcalypse.markdown

 Here we are using the systems design principle of **composability** so that users can use this component and assemble as depending on their needs.

-Feel free to [watch](https://youtu.be/MEeZLM1XVLI?t=1884) Byteconf React Presentation Video.
+Feel free to [watch](https://youtu.be/MEeZLM1XVLI?t=1884) the Byteconf React presentation Video.
 The presenter has different examples with reducers to take care of other use cases.
 Also check the code repo [here](https://github.com/kentcdodds/simply-react) to play with it yourself!

 👋🏼👋🏼🚀